“Greetings from Dunedin” courtesy of Dunedin artist Steve Spathelf

 Where to eat in Dunedin

-- Home Plate On The Trail: Serving only breakfast, Home Plate is located directly across the street from Dunedin Stadium.
+- Home Plate On The Trail: Serving only breakfast, Home Plate is located directly across the street from TD Ballpark.
 Home Plate fills up with both fans and baseball writers looking for breakfast before batting practice on game days.
 Unlimited refills!

-- Marguerite’s Cafe: One block north of Dunedin Stadium is Marguerite’s, a cafe serving both breakfast and lunch for 12 years.
+- Marguerite’s Cafe: One block north of TD Ballpark is Marguerite’s, a cafe serving both breakfast and lunch for 12 years.
 Marguerite’s offers both indoor and outdoor dining options, with fresh, innovative salads always on the menu.
+Beware: portion sizes are huge!
 They will even prepare a special picnic lunch for two, by request.
 A great option for Weaver Park, Hammock Park, or a trip to either Caladesi or Honeymoon Island (more on these two islands further down the post).

 - Good Vibes Juice Company: If you’re wary of all of the greasy-spoon breakfast options in Florida – and there are many – Good Vibes is the place for you.
 Newly-opened this year, Good Vibes Juice Company offers fresh-pressed juices, smoothies, salads, kombucha, cold-brew coffee, and acai bowls.
 They even have special juice formulations to cure your hangover, which will likely be the case if you frequent any of the bars from the list above.